Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

 Now we will suppose that $H$ is non-orientable and is not conjugate into any $V_{0}$--vertex group of $\Gamma_{n,n+1}$.
 The proof of part 4) of Theorem \ref{torusdecompofapair} shows that the commensuriser $K$ of $H$ in $G$ is itself a non-orientable $PD(n+1)$ subgroup of $G$.
 Let $K_{0}$ denote the orientation subgroup of $K$.
 Then $K_{0}$ is a maximal torus subgroup of $G$, and the proof of part 4) of Theorem \ref{torusdecompofapair} shows that it is not conjugate into $\partial G$.
-Thus there is a nontrivial $K_{0}$--almost invariant subset $X$ of $G$ which is adapted to $\partial G$.
-Theorem \ref{FandF'havesameregnbhds} shows that $X$ is enclosed by a $V_{0}$--vertex $v$ of $\Gamma_{n,n+1}$, so that $K_{0}$ is conjugate into $G(v)$.
+As in the preceding paragraph, it follows that there is a $V_{0}$--vertex $v$ of $\Gamma_{n,n+1}$, so that $K_{0}$ is conjugate into $G(v)$.
 Our assumption that $H$ is not conjugate into any $V_{0}$--vertex group of $\Gamma_{n,n+1}$ implies that the same is true for $K$.
 As $K$ contains $K_{0}$ with finite index, there is a vertex $w$ of $T_{n+1}(G,\partial G)$ such that $K$ is conjugate into $G(w)$, and $w$ must be a $V_{1}$--vertex.
-Hence there is an edge $e$ of $\Gamma_{n,n+1}$ which is incident to $w$ such that $G(e)$ contains $K_{0}$.
-As all the edge groups of $\Gamma_{n,n+1}$ are annulus or torus groups, the group $G(e)$ must equal $K_{0}$.
+Hence there is an edge $e$ of $\Gamma_{n,n+1}$ which is incident to $w$ such that $G(e)$ contains a conjugate of $K_{0}$.
+As all the edge groups of $\Gamma_{n,n+1}$ are annulus or torus groups, the group $G(e)$ must equal this conjugate of $K_{0}$.
 Let $\sigma$ denote the splitting of $G$ over $K_{0}$ determined by the edge $e$, so that $\sigma$ is dual to an essential torus in $G$, and let $L$ denote the vertex group of $\sigma$ which contains $G(w)$.
 If $\partial G$ is empty, Theorem 8.1 of \cite{B-E} shows that the pair formed by $L$ and one or two copies of $K_{0}$ is $PD(n+2)$, where there will be two copies of $K_{0}$ if $\sigma$ is a HNN extension and only one copy otherwise.
 In general, as discussed just before Definition \ref{defnofatoroidal}, the pair becomes $PD(n+2)$ when some family of groups in $\partial G$ is added to the copies of $K_{0}$.
 As $L$ contains a conjugate of $K$, one of the copies of $K_{0}$ in $\partial L$ is not equal to its own commensuriser in $L$.
 Thus Lemma \ref{boundarygroupismaximal} implies that $L$ contains this copy of $K_{0}$ with index $2$, and $\partial L$ consists only of $K_{0}$.
 In particular it follows that $\sigma$ must be an amalgamated free product and not a HNN extension.
-Now the inclusions $K_{0}\subset K\subset G(w)\subset L$ hold up to conjugacy.
-It follows that $G(w)$ is equal to $L$ and must be a conjugate of $K$.
+As $L$ contains a conjugate of $K$, and both $K\ $and $L$ contain $K_{0}$ with index $2$, it follows that $G(w)$ is equal to $L$ and must be a conjugate of $K$.
 Hence the edge $e$ of $\Gamma_{n,n+1}$ is separating, and if we remove the interior of $e$ from $\Gamma_{n,n+1}$, then the component $\Gamma_{w}$ of the resulting subgraph which contains $w$ must carry the group $G(w)$.
 Now the minimality of $\Gamma_{n,n+1}$ implies that $\Gamma_{w}$ consists solely of $w$, so that $w$ has valence $1$ in $\Gamma_{n,n+1}$.
-It follows that $w$ becomes a $V_{0}$--vertex in the completion $\Gamma_{n,n+1}^{c}$, so that $K$, and hence $H$, is conjugate into a $V_{0}$--vertex group of $\Gamma _{n,n+1}^{c}$, as required. \end{proof}
+It follows that $w$ becomes a $V_{0}$--vertex in the completion $\Gamma_{n,n+1}^{c}$, so that $K$, and hence $H$, is conjugate into a $V_{0}$--vertex group of $\Gamma_{n,n+1}^{c}$, as required. \end{proof}

 We observe the following result which again shows the similarity between the algebra in this paper and the topology of $3$-manifolds.

 \begin{lemma} Let $(G,\partial G)$ be an orientable $PD(n+2)$ pair such that $G$ is not $VPC$.
 Suppose that $X$ is a $n$--canonical almost invariant subset of $G$ which is over a $VPC(n+1)$ group $H$, and that $H$ intersects some group in $\partial G$ in a $VPCn$ group $L$.
 Then $X$ is isolated in $\mathcal{F} _{n,n+1}$. \end{lemma}